Amazon Prime Video will stream new Universal movies 4 months after Peacock

 Amazon Prime Video will exclusively stream live-action movies from Universal's film studios about eight months after they hit theaters and four months after they stream exclusively on rival service Peacock first, according to a complex new licensing deal between Amazon and NBCUniversal announced Thursday.
 The deal joins others confirming how the COVID-19 pandemic has dramatically changed big-screen movie release cycles, making new films available to stream sooner and on more services than ever before.

-The deal also signifies how movie licensing, already a byzantine network of deals that tend to baffle regular movie fans, is getting even more complicated.
+The deal also signifies how movie licensing, already a byzantine network of deals that tends to baffle regular movie fans, is getting even more complicated.

 Basically, live-action films from Universal's studios will first be released in theaters, as they were before.
-But starting with movies coming out next year, like Jurassic World: Dominion, they will quickly become available to stream.
-First, they will stream exclusively on Peacock, the streaming service operated by NBCUniversal itself, within four months of hitting theaters.
-Then after another four months, they will leave Peacock and hop over to Amazon's Prime Video, where they will available for several months.
+But starting with movies coming out next year, like Jurassic World: Dominion, they'll quickly become available to stream.
+First, they'll stream exclusively on Peacock, the streaming service operated by NBCUniversal itself, within four months of hitting theaters.
+Then after another four months, they'll leave Peacock and hop over to Amazon's Prime Video, where they'll be available for several months.

 This part of the deal, which is a unique way of slicing and dicing what's known as the pay-one window, doesn't apply to any Universal animated movies.
 So DreamWorks and Illumination projects like Minions: The Rise of Gru and Puss in Boots: The Last Wish won't be on Prime Video following their stints on Peacock.
 Those animated movies will make it onto Prime Video eventually but not until much later; the companies didn't specify the timing.